IQTLabs/pypi-scan/docs/index.rst

 - Enumerate potential names that typosquatters might use to attack a particular package.

+For further information on the threat of typosquatting, both in PyPI and in other package repositories, and for possible defenses, see:

+Nikolai Phillipp Tschacher, "Typosquatting in Programming Language Package Managers," University of Hamburg, Bachelor Thesis, 2016.
+Tschacher examines the extent to which users of PyPI and other package managers are susceptible to typosquatting attacks.
+His conclusions?
+"Thousands of hosts can be infected with malware by typosquatting package managers within a few days."

+Matt Bullock, "pypi-parker," github, https://github.com/mattsb42, 2017.
+Bullock wrote a piece of software that reduces the time needed for a package manager to defensively register PyPI names a typosquatter might use.

 More documentation coming soon!

 Indices and tables